codacy/chart/docs/configuration/integrations/gitlab-cloud.md

+---
+description: Instructions on how to set up the Codacy Self-hosted integration with GitLab Cloud.
+---

 # GitLab Cloud

-Follow the instructions below to set up the Codacy integration with GitLab Cloud.
+Follow the instructions below to set up the Codacy Self-hosted integration with GitLab Cloud.

 ## Create a GitLab application {: id="create-application"}